Friday, November 29, 2019

 Irmos.
 The king of Heaven whom the hosts of angels hymn, hymn and exalt him above all forever.

-Because you humbled your body, Father, by fasts, by sleeping on the ground, by vigils and by many other toils, you lived among angels.
+Because you humbled your body, Father, by fasts, by sleeping on the ground, by vigils and by many other toils, you conversed with angels.

 When you were venerating the icons of the saints on the walls, you looked at your small body and laughed at it, so that they were moved to stretch out their feet for you to kiss.

-Let us peoples of Naxos and Paros in like manner worship in the temple of Nicholas, to which we have gathered together now in manifest affection for you.
+Let us peoples of Naxos and Paros in like manner worship in the temple of Nicholas, to which we have gathered together now out of manifest longing for you.

-See, Virgin Mother of God, Mary, the children of Nicholas of Planas and give them your divine protection.
+See, Virgin Mother of God, Mary, the children of Nicholas of Planas and give them your holy protection.

 Ode IX